anustg/solstice-scripts/README.md

 ```bash
 gedit set_case.py
 ```
-this is the script that initialise the Solstice directory, casefolder, detailed parameters of the case: (I) the sun, (II) the field, (III) the target
+The set_case.py is the script that initialises the Solstice directory, casefolder, detailed parameters of the case: (I) the sun, (II) the field, (III) the target

 -- the example case is a solar tower system, including a heliostat field and a billboard receiver